Skip ahead to read more about

 Water conserving low flow fixtures are installed across campus.
 Shower heads in residence halls were retrofitted to modern low flow models to help students conserve fresh water in their residence hall in 2017.

 back to top

-Waste and Materials
+Waste Reduction and Recycling

 Good Stuff Campaign

 Don’t Dump, Donate!
 Loyola Sustainability recruits a team of students each year to help collect thousands of student items during move out to distribute to local organizations.
 Visit the Good Stuff website to find your donation station.

 Interface Cool Carpet is installed throughout Loyola residence halls.
 Cool carpet is carbon neutral carpet squares made from recycled materials and is easily recycled at the end of its useful life.